VanLaser/analog-controls-for-armored-core-ps2/README.md

 - outside deadzone, turn speed is proportional to joystick displacement (AC: Nine Breaker formulas)

 Note that you won't be able to turn or look faster than before, just smoother.

+The analog movement outside deadzone will also send the digital input mapped by the user in that direction, but the acceleration will be "intercepted" and computed using the above formulas instead of being based only on the digital button information.

 Limitations:
 ----